 We need greater transparency to improve trust.
 The Association of Art Museum Directors built a registry of artifacts newly acquired by museums in an attempt to provide source nations with an easy means to monitor for objects to which they may have a claim.
 We brought this same plan to the Italian Ministry of Justice in 2006 and to the Milken Institute in June 2007 which ultimately gave rise to the AAMD’s registry.
 And we are announcing that we are building a similar site for dealers and will publicize our holdings and future acquisitions on it.

 And we welcome any information from any source that may help close gaps or provide further information into the history of an object’s ownership.

-Further, we will dedicate a portion of our net quarterly profits from the sale of antiquities to an independent non-profit.
-This non-profit will invite and evaluate proposals from archaeologists and those seeking to protect archaeological sites around the world and fund quality security proposals.
-Professor Jennifer A. Kreder, a renowned lawyer who specializes in provenance related law, will run this non-profit and exercise sound judgment in balancing the desire for transparency with the need to maximize security at the sites.
+Further, we will dedicate a portion of our net quarterly profits from the sale of antiquities to an independent non-profit, the Archaeology Preservation Fund.
+This non-profit invites and evaluates proposals from archaeologists and those seeking to protect archaeological sites around the world and fund quality security proposals.
+Professor Jennifer A. Kreder, a renowned lawyer who specializes in provenance related law, runs this non-profit and exercises sound judgment in balancing the desire for transparency with the need to maximize security at the sites.

 Input and additional information are welcome, especially if any source nation has any data that shows that an object may have been taken or exported illegally.
 We have no interest in profiting from any such objects.